dmlc/dgl/docs/source/guide/data-download.rst

         download(self.url, path=file_path)

 The above code downloads a .mat file to directory ``self.raw_dir``.
-If the file is a .gz, .tar, .tar.gz or .tgz file, use :func:`dgl.data.utils.extract_archive` function to extract.
-The following code shows how to download a .gz file in :class:`dgl.data.BitcoinOTCDataset`:
+If the file is a .gz, .tar, .tar.gz or .tgz file, use :func:`~dgl.data.utils.extract_archive` function to extract.
+The following code shows how to download a .gz file in :class:`~dgl.data.BitcoinOTCDataset`:

 .. code::

-    from dgl.data.utils import download, extract_archive
+    from dgl.data.utils import download, check_sha1

     def download(self):
         # path to store the file